Policy Number: 6.22

 Degree Verification – Confirmation of the selected candidate’s educational credentials as listed on the application materials.

-Final Applicant – A current, former, or prospective employee recommended for hire, transfer or promotion and to whom a contingent offer of employment will be made.
+Final Applicant – A prospective employee recommended for hire to whom a contingent offer of employment will be made.

 Re-Check – The act of verifying information on a current employee who has already undergone a background check.
 The university will re-check motor vehicle/driving records annually for those positions in which driving is a job requirement.
 Also, the criminal portion of the background check may be rechecked annually by departmental request if the job functions in a high-risk/vulnerable population area.